 Many courses at Carleton include a service-learning or experiential learning component, and many students have done research in Northfield or nearby (or faraway!) communities.
 See the Courses & Independent Study section for examples of past and current courses, and ways to get involved.

-Teaching an ACE course?
-Use this form to request support from CCCE (course design, transportation, funding, etc.)
+- Contact: Use this form to request support from the CCCE (You can request things such as help with course design, transportation, funding, etc.)

 The Center for Community and Civic Engagement has an extensive collection of books about service, Academic Civic Engagement, and the ethics of "town-gown relations."
 Stop by the CCCE (Sayles 150) and take a look yourself!